top of page

 Before long we were climbing the Cleaver, which was mostly class 2 crumbly volcanic rock.
 By now the wind was blowing hard, and we would get pummeled with dust and ice when it would gust.
 We took a break at the top of the Cleaver at about 12,300 feet and I let the thought of turning around creep into my head if the wind got much worse.

 Once above the ladder, the crevassing got less intense, and we could tell there wasn’t too much mountain above us to be climbed.
 Katie, Rio, and I were all feeling good altitude-wise, so we continued up to the crater rim.
-Here the wind was pumping again and it was bitterly cold, but that didn’t stop the feelings of elation that came from reaching the summit crater.
+Here the wind was pumping again and it was bitterly cold, but that didn’t stop the feelings of accomplishment that came from reaching the summit crater.

 Mount Rainier's summit at sunrise